Genotoxic and Elemental Impurities LIVE webinar will provide practical regulatory, toxicology, analytical considerations on:

 Join us virtually, learn and exchange a recent practical experience on the subject.
 The brochure contains additional information and key insights of the LIVE webinar.Read more

-Genotoxic and Elemental Impurities LIVE webinar on 3 June 2020 will be hosted by the leading subject matter experts, providing an opportunity to participate in the interactive discussion on the recent strategies and perspectives in the respective field and to engage into comprehensive informative presentations / technical training.
+Genotoxic and Elemental Impurities LIVE webinar on 3 June 2020 will be hosted by the leading subject matter experts, providing an opportunity to participate in the interactive discussion on the recent strategies and perspectives in the respective field and to engage in comprehensive informative presentations / technical training.

-Join us virtually, learn and exchange recent practical experience on:
+Join us virtually, learn, and exchange recent practical experience on:

-- practical regulatory, toxicology, analytical considerations on efficient mutagenic and elemental impurity identification, monitoring and control
+- practical regulatory, toxicology, analytical considerations on efficient mutagenic and elemental impurity identification, monitoring, and control

-- critical issues and best practices on quality, safety and efficacy of drug products
+- critical issues and best practices on quality, safety, and efficacy of drug products

 - expectations on regulatory submissions

-Digital certificate of attendance will be available for participants.
+A digital certificate of attendance will be available for participants.

 Chemistry (Analytical, Organic, Medicinal, Protein)